CSClassics/csclassics.github.io/README.md

 You will need to sign up for a free account in order to save your annotations.

+You can post highlights and annotations to either public or private.

+There is an option to create a separate group from the public that may be more fitting for each classroom.

 ## Preparing the papers using Optical Character Recognition (OCR)
 Many papers were written before computers existed and only available through physical books.
 This requires them to be scanned and converted to a PDF.
 However, an additional step is required in order to annotate the text.
 This is a process called Optical Character Recognition which converts the print into machine encoded text.